terraware/terraware-devices/README.md

 Additional setup steps:

 1. Download a disk image from the Balena web interface.
+(Go to a fleet and select "Add Device")
 2. Run `pip install balena-sdk pyyaml`
 3. In the `terraware-devices` directory, copy `sample-provisioning.yaml` to `provisioning.yaml` and edit it as needed.
     You will need a Balena API key (auth token), which can be obtained via the `Preferences` screen in the Balena web interface.